Skip to content

 Dify is the most-starred AI application platform on GitHub (~131,000 stars), offering a visual drag-and-drop workflow builder, built-in RAG pipeline, and a plugin marketplace with 120+ extensions.
 Founded by the LangGenius team (former Tencent Cloud), Dify has been downloaded 2.4 million times across 120+ countries and was recognized as AWS Social Impact Partner of the Year in December 2025.

-OpenLegion (~59 stars) is a security-first AI agent platform that prioritizes container isolation, blind credential injection, and per-agent budget controls over visual workflow building.
+OpenLegion (~59 stars) is a security-first AI agent platform that prioritizes container isolation, vault-proxied credentials, and per-agent budget controls over visual workflow building.

 This is a direct OpenLegion vs Dify comparison based on public documentation at the time of writing.